Skip to Main Content

 Personal loans

-Personal loans can be easier and quicker to obtain, and they even have comparable interest rates to HELOCs — if you have a very strong credit score (720 or above).
-On the downside, their terms are usually shorter.
+Personal loans can be easier and quicker to obtain than home equity products.
+On the downside, their interest rates are higher compared to HELOCs, even if you have a strong credit score (720 or above).
+Additionally, personal loan terms are usually shorter.

 Balance transfer credit cards